antalbalint/DNAutoML-docs/index.rst

 Introduction
 ============

 DNAutoML is an automated machine learning to for DNA sequence anaylsis.
-It encapsulates data acquisition and processing, DNN network design and training.ß
+It encapsulates data acquisition and processing, DNN network design and training.

 Installation
 ============